Royal Town Planning Institute: Governance

-Members
+Membership

 The institute supports its membership through professional development, education and training for future planners.
 Fellows are entitled the use of the post-nominals FRTPI and chartered members may use MRTPI.
 In March 2012, it reported that it had over 23,000 members, of which 8,000 were women and 15,000 men.
 These included 1,100 international members, across 82 countries.
 There are currently eight membership classes: